FortinetCloudCSE/k8s-101-workshop/content/02Hugo/3_Task2.md

 ![Alt text for the image](https://kubernetes.io/docs/tutorials/kubernetes-basics/public/images/module_03_pods.svg)

 ### Node

- A Pod always runs on a Node.
-A Node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster.
-Each Node is managed by the control plane.
-A Node can have multiple pods, and the Kubernetes control plane automatically handles scheduling the pods across the Nodes in the cluster.
-The control plane's automatic scheduling takes into account the available resources on each Node.
+ A Node in Kubernetes is where a Pod gets to run.
+Think of a Node as a worker machine that could be either a virtual machine or a physical one, depending on how the cluster is set up.
+These Nodes are overseen by the cluster's control plane, which ensures everything runs smoothly.

-Every Kubernetes Node runs at least:

-Kubelet, a process responsible for communication between the Kubernetes control plane and the Node; it manages the Pods and the containers running on a machine.
-A container runtime (like Docker or CRI-O) responsible for pulling the container image from a registry, unpacking the container, and running the application.
+Each Node can host multiple Pods.
+It's up to the control plane to smartly schedule these Pods across the Nodes, making sure that each Node's resources (like CPU and memory) are used efficiently.

+There are a couple of key components you'll find running on every Kubernetes Node:

+Kubelet: This is the main guy talking to both the Node it's on and the control plane.
+It looks after the Pods and containers on the Node, making sure they're running as they should.
+Container Runtime: This is what actually runs your containers.
+It pulls the container images from where they're stored, unpacks them, and gets your application up and running.
+Docker and CRI-O are examples of container runtimes used in Kubernetes environments.
+So, in short, a Node is the workhorse of a Kubernetes cluster, providing the necessary environment for your applications (in containers) to run.
+The control plane keeps an eye on the resources and health of each Node to ensure the cluster operates efficiently.

 ![Alt text for the image](https://kubernetes.io/docs/tutorials/kubernetes-basics/public/images/module_03_nodes.svg)